The Best Glasshouse in town

 Hastings Borough Council granted a 25 year lease on the greenhouse which gives the group security to continue its horticultural visionand pursue the ambition to restore the building for community use.

-Meanwhile we have held weekly Saturday greenhouse gardening sessions enabling volunteers to cultivate and donate plants for sale.
-This gives a small but regular income to sustain the greenhouse’s day to day outgoings.
-We have also initiated lovely events within the restrictions of the building’s current state and the success of these have encouraged us to push forward with the planned restoration.
+Meanwhile we held weekly Saturday greenhouse gardening sessions enabling volunteers to cultivate and donate plants for sale.
+This gave a small but regular income to sustain the greenhouse’s day to day outgoings.
+We also initiated lovely events within the restrictions of the building’s current state and the success of these encouraged us to push forward with the planned restoration.

-The ongoing restoration is essential for the greenhouse to blossom.
+The greenhouse was currently the best we could make it and the planned restoration was essential for the greenhouse to blossom.